Ghost Town USA’s

 FORT ELIZABETH

-A class C/F - Russian Fort located near Waimea.
-In 1815 a Russian named Georg Scheffer, came to Hawaii to seek a trading relationship with King Kamehameha.
+A class C/F - Russian Fort located near Waimea on the southwestern shore.
+In 1815 a Russian named Georg Scheffer, came to Hawai`i to seek a trading relationship with King Kamehameha.
 The Russians built this fort and two others near Hanalei.
 Since the Russians didn't have the backing of the Russian Czar and left Kauai.
 Fort Elizabeth was then used as a Hawaiian fort.
-It is the last Russian fort that still stands in Hawaii.
+It is the last Russian fort that still stands in Hawai`i.

 KALAUPAPA

 This class D (NHP)-leper colony is located on the north shore of the island at the base of the Makanalua Peninsula.
 It was founded in 1866 as a place for those who had Leprosy (Hansen’s Disease).
-In 1873 a Belgian priest, Father Joseph Damien de Veuster, giving members of the colony their first compassionate care.
+In 1873 a Belgian priest, Father Joseph Damien de Veuster, gave members of the colony their first compassionate care.
 He served the folks here until he died of the disease in 1889.
-Since Hansen's Disease is controllable with drugs, the colony has faded, however, some longtime residents have remained.
+Since Hansen's Disease is controllable with drugs, the colony has faded.
+However, some longtime residents have remained.

 This and Kalawao were our featured Ghost Town of the Month for January 2005.